absywind/2D_turbulence_simulation/README.md

 ## Contents
 This repository has following files:
 1. An executable file compiled in a win64 operating system for windows: windsimu_win64.exe
+2. An executable file compiled in a Linux environment: windsimu_linux.exe
-2. A sample input file foe generating wind fields: test2d.inp
+3. A sample input file foe generating wind fields: test2d.inp

 The input file has the following format:
 Input  | Comment